Azure/azure-vmware-solution/avs-autoscale/README.md

 ![](./media/image1.png)

+This solution has been peer reviewed but is best-effort and should be assessed and tested by the customer before using in an Azure VMware Solution production environment.

 ## Operational Considerations

 When Alert Rules are defined within the Azure VMware Solution, they are fired when the defined threshold is met, and the auto-scale PowerShell Runbook is executed.
 Once the auto-scale event has completed, the Alert condition will resolve once the Alert threshold is no longer breached and the Alert Rule will be ready to be fired again.